vechain/thor/README.md

 Do not forget to add the `--api-addr 0.0.0.0:8669` flag if you want other containers and/or hosts to have access to the RESTful API. `Thor` binds to `localhost` by default and it will not accept requests outside the container itself without the flag.

-*Started from release [v2.0.4](https://github.com/vechain/thor/releases/tag/v2.0.4) the default user has changed from root to thor*
+Release [v2.0.4](https://github.com/vechain/thor/releases/tag/v2.0.4) changed the default user from `root` (UID: 0) to `thor` (UID: 1000).
+Ensure that UID 1000 has `rwx` permissions on the data directory of the docker host.
+You can do that with ACL `sudo setfacl -R -m u:1000:rwx {path-to-your-data-directory}`, or update ownership with `sudo chown -R 1000:1000 {path-to-your-data-directory}`.

 ## Explorers